U.S. jobless claims rise modestly as labor market tightens

 The impact of Harvey and Irma has largely dropped out of the claims data for the mainland United States.
 But Irma and Hurricane Maria continue to impact claims for the Virgin Islands and Puerto Rico, now virtually isolated because of the destruction of infrastructure due to the storms.

-A Labor Department official said they continued to estimate claims data for the islands.
+A Labor Department official said claims data for the islands had continued to be estimated.

-The dollar .DXY held gains versus a basket of currencies after the data, while prices for U.S. Treasuries were little changed.
-U.S. stock index futures were trading mostly higher.

 Last week marked the 138th straight week that claims remained below the 300,000 threshold, which is associated with a strong labor market.
 That is the longest such stretch since 1970, when the labor market was smaller.

 The labor market is near full employment, with the jobless rate at more than a 16-1/2-year low of 4.2 percent.
 The four-week moving average of initial claims, considered a better measure of labor market trends as it irons out week-to-week volatility, fell 9,000 to 239,500 last week.

 That suggests a sharp rebound in job growth in October after nonfarm payrolls dropped by 33,000 jobs in September.

 The claims report also showed the number of people still receiving benefits after an initial week of aid declined 3,000 to 1.90 million in the week ended Oct.
 14, the lowest level since December 1973.